intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 w:C:I vi7 ii V7 I{% endcapture %}
 {% include abc-example.html number="9" abc=ex9 %}

 Notice that the chordal third in the alto voice of the ii chord defies its tendency to resolve upwards to the root, and instead, uses static motion to become the chordal seventh of the V<sup>7</sup>.
-This is our first example of having to make a choice between two guidelines; is it better to prioritize smooth part writing or tendency tone resolution.
-In this case, the smooth voice-leading creates a stronger overall texture, so I prefer that option.
+This is our first example of having to make a choice between two guidelines--is it better to prioritize smooth part writing or tendency tone resolution?
+In this case, the smooth voice-leading creates a fuller overall texture by allowing for less doubling and tripling, so I prefer that option.
 You could, however, prefer the other sound and prioritize your tendency tones.

 ## Exploring options